 As a UK financial institution does that mean I have nothing to do?

 No!
-Although the UK will not be incorporating the 6AMLD into UK legislation, financial institutions that are regulated and operate in Europe should review their positions to ensure they are compliant.
+Although the UK will not be incorporating the 6AMLD into UK legislation, financial institutions that are regulated and operate in Europe should review their positions to ensure they comply with the European anti money laundering directive.

 What is 6AMLD about and are the key changes?